Aliases for AVPR1B Gene

 GeneCards Summary for AVPR1B Gene

 AVPR1B (Arginine Vasopressin Receptor 1B) is a Protein Coding gene.
-Diseases associated with AVPR1B include Acth-Independent Macronodular Adrenal Hyperplasia and Asperger Syndrome.
+Diseases associated with AVPR1B include Bronchial Neuroendocrine Tumor and Acth-Independent Macronodular Adrenal Hyperplasia.
 Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and protein kinase C binding.
-An important paralog of this gene is OXTR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and protein kinase C binding.
+An important paralog of this gene is AVPR1A.

 UniProtKB/Swiss-Prot Summary for AVPR1B Gene